irods/irods/manual.rst

  irods@hostname:~/ $ ./packaging/setup_database.sh

-The `./packaging/setup_database.sh` script will ask for the following five pieces of information before starting the iRODS server:
+The `./packaging/setup_database.sh` script will ask for the following fourteen pieces of information before starting the iRODS server:

+1) iCAT Port
+2) iCAT Zone
+3) Parallel Port Range (Begin)
+4) Parallel Port Range (End)
+5) Vault Directory
+6) LocalZoneSID
+7) agent_key
+8) iRODS Administrator Username
+9) iRODS Administrator Password

-1) Database Server's Hostname or IP
+10) Database Server's Hostname or IP
-2) Database Port
+11) Database Port
-3) Database Name
+12) Database Name
-4) Database User
+13) Database User
-5) Database Password
+14) Database Password

 Note: A default system PostgreSQL installation does not listen on a TCP port, it only listens on a local socket.
-If your PostgreSQL server is localhost, use 'localhost' for 1) above.
+If your PostgreSQL server is localhost, use 'localhost' for 10) above.

 Note: Installing the MySQL database plugin will also require `Installing lib_mysqludf_preg`_.
 These functions are required for the internal iRODS SQL which uses regular expressions.